FARIS-39/trackbot/README.md

 Build a shopping list and track prices for future purchases.

 How it Works:
 A simple and user-friendly guide explaining the steps of using PriceSaver's features (e.g., search for a product, set price alerts, etc.).
 You will be guided to do price tracking and shopping comparison and eventually made an exellence choice to save your wallet.
+This website will allow you to compare the items you choose to a variety of different retailers.
+As a result, user's budget is to be ensured.

 Testimonials:
 Include quotes from satisfied users who have saved money using PriceSaver.